lino-framework/lino/docs/dev/prerequisites.rst

 Things to know
 ==============

-A list of things you should know as a :doc:`/team/lad`.
+A list of things you should know as a :doc:`/team/lad` before you can start to love Lino.

 Python